xiulinyang/Aspect_Detection/Prompt+LM Fine tuning/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Tuning-Free prompt learning using GPT-2 and GPT-neo as Language models with custom templates.
+Prompt tuning with soft prompts using GPT-2 and GPT-neo as Language models with custom templates.
 ### Prerequisites

 Python == 3.8